 Rehabs.com 360 Guide

-Located in downtown Tupelo, Miss., right on Main Street and less than a half a mile west of U.S. Highway 45, the Tupelo Outpatient Office of the Oxford Treatment Center offers an intensive outpatient (IOP) program for adults struggling with addiction.
+Located in downtown Tupelo, Miss., right on Main Street and less than a half a mile west oFf U.S. Highway 45, the Tupelo Outpatient Office of the Oxford Treatment Center offers an intensive outpatient (IOP) program for adults struggling with substance abuse.
 The facility can also accommodate individuals struggling with co-occurring mental health disorders, placing it among the 45 facilities in Mississippi to offer this service.

 Owned by American Addiction Centers, the Oxford Tupelo location generally serves as a step-down from the residential program available in Etta, Miss.
 There are also two additional Oxford outpatient facilities, in the towns of Oxford and Olive Branch.

 Clients in the IOP meet for group therapy sessions three times per week for 10 weeks.
 Individual and family counseling sessions are also a part of the program, as are 12-step meetings, which clients are required to attend.
 The IOP also offers drug and alcohol assessments, regular drug testing, community education, intervention services, a family program, and aftercare services.

 For loved ones, there is a free, therapist-led support group for anyone with a friend of family member who is struggling with addiction or going through recovery.
 Meetings are on Tuesdays at 6 p.m. and cover topics related to addiction education and family dynamics.
 In Mississippi, the facility is among the 32.6 percent of facilities to offer an intensive outpatient program.

 Oxford Treatment Center's treatment team includes a licensed clinical social worker and master's-level addiction counselor.
 Clients also have access to the in-house medical staff, including physicians and nurses.

 WHAT ALUMNI SAY